 Education Programs Provided by the Epilepsy Foundation of Kentuckiana: *Please note: All education programs are being conducted virtually at this time.

 First Aid Certification Training Program Provides participants with the information they need to recognize types of seizures, the impact seizures can have on people, and how to respond with safe and appropriate first aid.
 Once all training requirements are met, trained individuals will receive a 2-year certification to provide seizure first aid.
 This standardized program was developed by the national Epilepsy Foundation, who envisions that this training program will become the standard training program for seizure first aid throughout the United States.
-To see upcoming dates, please click HERE.
+To see upcoming dates or to register, please click HERE.
 Length of Program: 90 minutes

 Managing Students with Seizures: A Training for School Nurses Provides school nurses with information they will need to recognize seizures and their impact on students, and to respond to seizures with the appropriate first aid.
 Nurses will learn strategies for working with teachers and parents to ensure that the student’s needs are met in relation to their epilepsy.
 This program offers 3.2 CNE credits (free of charge) if booked at least 60 days in advance.
 Online course also available.
 Length of Program: 3.5 hours

 Epilepsy 102: Supplemental Lessons for School Nurses This training program builds upon lessons learned in Managing Students with Seizures.
 This program consists of three modules: Rescue Therapies, Psychogenic Non-Epileptic Seizures (PNES), and IEP & 504 Action Plans.
 Length of Program: 3.5 hours